Integrative psychotherapy: Technical eclecticism

-The second route to integration is technical eclecticism which is designed "to improve our ability to select the best treatment for the person and the problem…guided primarily by data on what has worked best for others in the past" (Norcross, 2005, p.
-8).
+The second route to integration is technical eclecticism which is designed "to improve our ability to select the best treatment for the person and the problem…guided primarily by data on what has worked best for others in the past".
 The advantage of technical eclecticism is that it encourages the use of diverse strategies without being hindered by theoretical differences.
 A disadvantage is that there may not be a clear conceptual framework describing how techniques drawn from divergent theories might fit together.
 The most well known model of technical eclectic psychotherapy is Arnold Lazarus' (2005) multimodal therapy.
-Another model of technical eclecticism is Larry E. Beutler and colleagues' systematic treatment selection (Beutler, Consoli, & Lane, 2005).
+Another model of technical eclecticism is Larry E. Beutler and colleagues' systematic treatment selection.